IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

-Monte Carlo Tree Search (MCTS) can be a powerful technique for finding feasible and optimal paths in complex environments.
+MCTS can be a powerful technique for finding feasible and optimal paths in complex environments.
 It is a heuristic search algorithm that builds a search tree incrementally through repeated simulations.
 At each iteration, it selects a node to explore based on a selection policy (often the Upper Confidence Bound or UCB1 algorithm), expands the tree by adding possible actions from that node, runs a simulation from the newly added node, and updates the statistics of nodes along the path traversed during the simulation.

-The UCB1 (Upper Confidence Bound) algorithm is a technique commonly used in the context of multi-armed bandit problems and Monte Carlo Tree Search (MCTS) for balancing exploration and exploitation.
-It helps in selecting actions or nodes that are likely to yield high rewards while also exploring less-frequented options to gather more information about their potential rewards.
+The UCB1 algorithm is a technique commonly used in the context of multi-armed bandit problems and MCTS for balancing exploration and exploitation.
+This algorithm helps in selecting actions or nodes that are likely to yield high rewards while also exploring less-frequented options to gather more information about their potential rewards.

 We formulate our UCB score in the following manner, \\